ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

-forensic analysis, and the Mail Receiver is willing to provide such reports, the Mail Receiver generates and sends a message using the format described in [@!RFC6591]; this document updates that reporting format, as described in {#reporting-format-update}.
+forensic analysis, and the Mail Receiver is willing to provide such reports, the Mail Receiver generates and sends a message using the format described in [@!RFC6591]; this document updates that reporting format, as described in (#reporting-format-update).

-The destination(s) and nature of the reports are defined by the "ruf" and "fo" tags as defined in {#general-record-format}.
+The destination(s) and nature of the reports are defined by the "ruf" and "fo" tags as defined in (#general-record-format).

 Where multiple URIs are selected to receive failure reports, the report generator MUST make an attempt to deliver to each of them.